prudentj/labs-guides/docs/topics/github-actions.md

 ## Technologies

-- Github
+- Github Actions

 ### What are Github Actions

-Github actions provide developers the ability to automate routine and necessary tasks
+Github actions provide developers the ability to automate routine and necessary tasks.
+This will allow you to spend more time on this things you love (like code 👨‍💻).

 When a user interacts with a Github repository an event triggers (eg. push request, pull request, merge requests).
 Developers can use these events to start an